shinmae09/WeatherMicroservice/README.md

 - Retrieve current weather data for a city/country via external API (OpenWeatherMap).
 - Save current weather to a local database.
 - Lookup historical weather data by date from the local database.
-- RESTful API endpoints with Swagger/OpenAPI documentation.
+- RESTful API endpoints with Swagger/OpenAPI.
 - Data persistence using Entity Framework Core.
 - Extensible service/repository architecture.